 When to “Close” the Grid

 In the grid above, the maximum loss is 300 pips.
-So we could have say 350 pips as a target profit and leave the grid to run it’s course.
+So we could have say 350 pips as a target profit and leave the grid to run its course.

 With this hedged configuration, the ideal outcome is for the price to reach the levels on either the top or bottom half of the grid, but not both.

 Another choice would be to dynamically close out trade pairs once they reach a certain profit target.

-The disadvantage though is that you will have to wait an unknown time for the trades to run their course.
-And this ties up your capital and margin in your account.
+The disadvantage though is that you will have to wait an unknown time for the trades to run their course and this ties up your capital and margin in your account.

 This avoids the unnecessary cost (in spread and swap fees) of having two opposing trades open at once when the profit outcome is fixed.

-Don’t Forget to Manage Your Risk
+Manage Your Risk

 This occurs when the price reaches all levels and the complete set of trades are opened.
-However the grid’s upside profit potential is unlimited.

 Be aware that if non-opposing trade pairs are closed independently of one another, this can cause the system to become unhedged and can cause run-away losses.

 In runaway markets or in currencies with low liquidity, your trades may not execute exactly at your grid levels.
-Which can leave you with much greater exposure than planned.
+This can leave you with much greater exposure than planned.

 It is also essential as part of the grid setup to have a clear idea of the likely market range so that your exit levels are set appropriately.